 Let’s be clear here, I believe strongly in renewable energy, but as I have written before I believe in regionally-appropriate renewables.
 I also believe that we cannot ignore the potential of nuclear and hydro energy in a post-fossil fuel energy mix.
 To summarize what I have written above: when an apparently innumerate representative from the Council of Canadians assures you that 100% WWS is “doable” the correct response is: “only in your dreams…only in your dreams”.

 Author’s note: It was pointed out to me that my numbers may be off, and not surprisingly some of them were.
 The Jacobson spreadsheet is quite the maze of interconnected macros and I missed one.
 I have thus made a correction to the calculation for onshore wind power.
-As is my practice I have not erased anything but have used strike-through in order to allow readers to see the old text (my mistake) and added some new text in italics to allow the section to still read clearly.
-Unlike some people I don’t disappear my errors, I admit to my mistakes and then correct them.

 The error changes the cost of onshore wind by quite a bit, but since the original number I had was insanely high, the new number is now only disastrously high.
 Looking at the numbers in the spreadsheet, which low-balls offshore wind costs and provides numbers for technologies that have yet to be developed, it looks like the entire cost for new power infrastructure only would run closer to 15% of our GDP per year between now and 2050.
 Remember this is before we consider the necessary transmission system upgrade; before we undertake the massive electrical grid conversion; does not include any costs for all that storage needed to make these technologies work; and assumes that costs for the infrastructure will be substantially reduced for these technologies even though we know that raw material costs will go through the roof because of a shortage of the rare earth metals and Lithium necessary to make the technologies work.